Answer: A bit difficult.

 Before you get into the videos though, I would like to share why this design idea in particular has got me so hooked (pun intended… haha).

-Most of my garment designs do not take this level of time or investigation.
-Designing a fully graded sweater is difficult, but not usually quite this difficult.
-The reason for this is that this is both a new method of construction for me, and as far as I can find searching on the internet – the first… (maybe?
+This is both a new method of construction for me, and as far as I can find searching on the internet – the first… (maybe?
 Or at least not far off) …top-down-in-the-round-V-neck-and-raglan-crochet-pullover (and that has kind of a knit-look to the fabric).

 I have found crochet V-necks, top-down raglan but not a V-neck, some top-down with a V-neck but as a yoked top not a raglan.
 I found a short sleeved open mesh crochet tee that did seem to qualify as top down, in the round, raglan and V-neck, but it was not a sweater/pullover with any neckline edging or ribbing anywhere and did not compete with a knitted equivalent for warmth or dense fabric look of a sweater.